swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

       (ruleo q :reserv :5pm :cheese :mozzarella)))) ;; 11
 </pre>

-This above solution takes about 84ms on my machine campared to about 430ms with a list comprehension.
+This above solution takes about 84ms on my machine compared to about 430ms with a list comprehension.
 Note that I freely use `run*` over `run 1`, it makes no difference.